clommm/Nmap-Port-Scanner/README.md

 Install the required Python packages using pip:

 pip install python-nmap

 pip install pyfiglet

 Otherwise, you can install Nmap from the official nmap website [here](https://nmap.org)

+**If you do not wish to download Nmap, [this](https://github.com/clommm/Socket-Port-Scanner) is another alternative Port Scanner that I made, that can operate solely with the use of Window's Socket.